solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-> With the **httbin** application, calling `/get`, you can debug the request headers. since you are transforming it to add a new header, after running:
+> With the **httpbin** application, calling `/get`, you can debug the request headers. since you are transforming it to add a new header, after running:

 ```
 curl -k $(glooctl proxy url --port https)/not-secured/get -H "x-my-initial-header: Bearer this_is_my_token_for_test"